gerardroche/gerardroche.github.io/_posts/2019-08-28-neovintageous-plugins.md

 `if *x>3 {` | `ysW(` | `if ( x>3 ) {`
 `my $str = *whee!;` | `vllllS'` | `my $str = 'whee!';`

-The **Surround** plugin is very powerful and has many more commands, see the [surround documentation](https://github.com/NeoVintageous/NeoVintageous/blob/master/res/doc/surround.txt) for more examples.
-You can also access the documentation via the ex command `:help surround`.
+The **Surround** plugin is very powerful and has many more features than shown above, see the [surround documentation](https://github.com/NeoVintageous/NeoVintageous/blob/master/res/doc/surround.txt) for more examples.
+You can also access documentation via the ex command `:help surround`.

 ## 6. Unimpaired